 Schneier said Mrs. Gorbachev blushed when he turned from the audience, faced her and said, alluding to the biblical story of creation:

 ″You have been a trusted and devoted helpmate to your husband.
 Your presence here is more than symbolic.
 It shows that as his helpmate you are in sympathy with his cause and in support of his pronouncements on the rights of believers.″

-Graham said he was ''encouraged by reports that there is a new readiness on the part of both churches and the state to face the mistakes of the past, and to seek together to find new ways of expanding the religious rights and opportunities of believers and religious groups within the framework of your socialist society,'' according to a text of his remarks.
+Graham said, according to a text of his remarks, that he was ″encouraged by reports that there is a new readiness on the part of both churches and the state to face the mistakes of the past, and to seek together to find new ways of expanding the religious rights and opportunities of believers and religious groups within the framework of your socialist society.″

-Patriarch Pimen, head of the Russian Orthodox church, called Gorbachev a ''tireless architect of perestroika and a herald of new political thinking,'' the official news agency Tass reported.
+Patriarch Pimen, head of the church, called Gorbachev a ″tireless architect of perestroika and a herald of new political thinking,″ the official news agency Tass reported.

 It said others present included Vice President Pyotr N. Demichev; Nikolai V. Talyzin, the first deputy premier, and Konstantin Kharchev, head of the government Council for Religious Affairs.